I was thirsty, and you gave me something to drink.

 YOUTH AT RISK

-We regularly donate food and other needed items to Hale Kipa's program for homeless youth in Waikiki, a growing and persistent challenge for our neighborhood and local families.
+We donate food and other items to Hale Kipa's program for homeless youth in Waikiki, a growing challenge for our neighborhood.

-We provide financial support to the Palestinian Episcopalians of the Holy Land and their various outreach projects helping all the children of Abraham.
-St. Mark's also sponsored a pilgrimage to the Holy Land in order to experience first hand the challenges of the Middle East conflict, as well as witness the Episcopal Church's peacemaking witness.
+We provide financial support to the Episcopal Diocese of Jerusalem and the Middle East, supporting Christians in the holy Land.
+St. Mark's has also sponsored pilgrimages to the Holy Land in order to facilitate understanding of the challenges of the Middle East conflict, as well as witness the Episcopal Church's peacemaking work.

 EPISCOPAL RELIEF & DEVELOPMENT